 Price and Warranty

-Price is often a huge deciding factor for many customers.
+Price is often a huge deciding factor for many customers (and a reason we have separate guides dedicated to the best budget home gym equipment).
 You may be able to dish out thousands of dollars, or you might find solitude in more affordable options — we’re talking price tags less than $100.
 Before purchasing your first plunge tub, determine what budget works for you, and find out what types of cold plunges fall into that price range before biting off more than you can chew.

 Another bonus?
 Many companies offer a multi-year warranty in case you experience any issues with your tub.
 So, read the fine print carefully before you buy and browse customer reviews for more first-person insight.